isomerpages/govtech-gobusiness-main/pages/ipgrow/firefish-branding.md

 ## Firefish Branding

-Established since 1998, Firefish<sup>TM</sup> is an award-winning branding agency and consultancy with presences in Singapore, London, New York, Shanghai, Jakarta and Kuala Lumpur.
+Established since 1998, Firefish is an award-winning branding agency and consultancy with presences in Singapore, London, New York, Shanghai, Jakarta and Kuala Lumpur.
 We provide end-to-end comprehensive branding solutions covering brand consulting, brand audit, brand naming, brand strategy, employer branding to brand activation.

-Our proprietary branding framework, Brandgrammar™ is based on masters research work in National University of Singapore.
-Over the years, Brandgrammar™ has been developed, tested and proven in actual branding projects and shown to deliver transformative branding results across industries.
+Our proprietary branding framework, Brandgrammar<sup>TM</sup> is based on masters research work in National University of Singapore.
+Over the years, Brandgrammar� has been developed, tested and proven in actual branding projects and shown to deliver transformative branding results across industries.

 Ignited by passion and harnessing new knowledge constantly, we believe we are able to transform your business from the inside-out, scale your brand, and together make a sustainable impact in today's changing world.